NetManage: History

 NetManage was founded in 1990 by Zvi Alon, an Israeli engineer who was trained at the Technion-Israel Institute of Technology and immigrated to the Silicon Valley in the 1980s.
 It was one of the first software companies to offer TCP/IP, networking, and email products.

 During the dotcom boom, the company generated annual revenue in excess of $100m (for the year ended 31 December 2000), but in following years failed to sustain this level of income.
 The company was reported to have 10,000 customers worldwide, including a majority of the Fortune 500 companies.
 The company's shares were traded on NASDAQ under the symbol NETM.

 The company's main product initially was a TCP/IP stack.
 Before Windows 95, it was just about the only way to have internet on a Windows machine, as Windows 3.1 did not have TCP/IP included.
-Microsoft included TCP/IP in Windows 95, which effectively made NetManage's primary business product irrelevant.
+Microsoft added native support for TCP/IP with Windows 95, which effectively made NetManage's primary business product irrelevant.

 NetManage developed an entire suite of internet-based products, including a Web browser-like product called Chameleon as early as 1994.
 A Chameleon was also used as the company's logo.
 These products sustained NetManage for a time even after the TCP/IP stack became obsolete.

 Helder Antunes served as NetManage's Director of Engineering from 1993 to 1998.

-The company was also involved in launching one of the first Internet service provider in Israel - NetVision.
+The company was also involved in launching one of the first Internet service provider in Israel, NetVision.